Lich-Corals/linux-file-converter-addon/README.md

 Convert between various image, audio and video formats using the context menu.
 The addon is written in Python and available for **Nautilus**, **Nemo** und **Thunar** file viewers.
 It adds a new option to the context menu to create an easy way to convert between a huge amount of file types.
 The program offers many options to customise the appearance of its context menu.
 There are also a few extra formats which can be added by installing optional dependencies.
 The tool has a built-in auto-update function to make sure the newest version is always installed.
-Note that the Nemo and Thunar ports are quite new and not as well tested as the Nautilus version.
-If you experience any problems, please report them on the [issue page](https://github.com/Lich-Corals/linux-file-converter-addon/issues/new/choose).
 <br/>
 <p align="center">
     <img height="512px" alt="ogre" src="https://github.com/user-attachments/assets/102ec8e2-8040-49f5-8c41-879f4fdbb84c" />